cds-snc/digital-canada-ca/content/en/a11y/how-to-make-it-accessible.md

 ---
 type: a11y
 layout: default
-title: How to make it Accessible
+title: How to make it accessible
 translationKey: how-to-make-it-accessible
 ---